- When & How to Use Vendor Services

 These calls also have to be from back-end to back-end.

-The getAccountStatement operation isn't available via the Vendor Web API
+The following API operations aren't available using the Vendor Web API

 The user may choose to revoke the permissions previously granted to your web application.
 This will invalidate the access token and destroy your refresh token.
 Any subsequent calls to Betfair using the access token, or any attempt to generate a new one using the refresh token will result in either an INVALID_SESSION exception or UNEXPECTED_ERROR respectively.